morse-simulator/morse/doc/morse/dev/services.rst

-During the simulation initialization, MORSE registers these services for each instances of the component, maps them to one (or several) middlewares (as specified by the user in ``component_config.py``), and starts listening for incoming request.
+During the simulation initialization, MORSE registers these services for each instances of the component, maps them to one (or several) middlewares (as specified by the user in :doc:`component_config.py <../user/hooks>`), and starts listening for incoming request.

 Each middleware has its own naming scheme for services, but one can expect the services to be available as ``component_name.service_name``.

-The example below show a simple Python client that would use the ``HumanClass.move`` service as declared above:
+The example below shows a simple Python client that would use the ``HumanClass.move`` service as declared above:

 .. code-block:: python